tikv/tikv/README.md

 [![Build Status](https://travis-ci.org/pingcap/tikv.svg?branch=master)](https://travis-ci.org/pingcap/tikv)

-TiKV is a distributed Key-Value database which is based on the design of Google Spanner and HBase, but much simpler without dependency on any distributed file system.
-With the implementation of the Raft consensus algorithm in Rust and consensus state stored in RocksDB, it guarantees data consistency.
-By using placement driver to implement sharding, data migration is now automatically.
-The transaction model is similar to Google's Percolator, and with some performance improvements.
-TiKV also provides snapshot isolation (SI) and serializable snapshot isolation (SSI), and externally consistent reads and writes in distributed transactions.
+TiKV is a distributed Key-Value database which is based on the design of Google Spanner and HBase, but is much simpler without dependency on any distributed file system.
+With the implementation of the Raft consensus algorithm in Rust and consensus state storing in RocksDB, it guarantees data consistency.
+Placement driver which is introduced to implement sharding enables automatic data migration.
+The transaction model is similar to Google's Percolator with some performance improvements.
+TiKV also provides snapshot isolation (SI), serializable snapshot isolation (SSI), and externally consistent reads and writes in distributed transactions.
 See [Tikv-server software stack](#tikv-server-software-stack) for more information.
 TiKV has the following primary features:

 - __Geo-Replication__
 TiKV uses Raft and placement driver to support Geo-Replication.